microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 ### Error attaching large files to events
 An app with delegated permissions returns `HTTP 403 Forbidden` when attempting to [attach large files](outlook-large-attachments.md) to an Outlook message or event that is in a shared or delegated mailbox.
 With delegated permissions, [createUploadSession](/graph/api/attachment-createuploadsession) succeeds only if the message or event is in the signed-in user's mailbox.

-### onlineMeetingUrl property not supported for Microsoft Teams
+### onlineMeetingUrl property is not supported for Microsoft Teams

 Currently, the **onlineMeetingUrl** property of a Skype meeting [event](/graph/api/resources/event) would indicate the online meeting URL.
 However, that property for a Microsoft Teams meeting event is set to null.